 9. Reflect on Your Favorite Moments Often

 Don’t forget why you started dating each other and the things you liked about each other when you first met.
 I love taking walks down memory lane.
 It really puts things into perspective about how far you’ve come as a couple.
 I keep every card Jesse’s ever written me and it’s so fun to reread them from time to time.
+We have been to a few events where we wore matching gear which was really cute, it’s just the little things we like to look back on.

 10. Compliment Each Other